 Continuing my series of posts sharing the best things to do in Amsterdam in each season, this post aims to give you an overview of some of the best, most fun, and most special things to do in Amsterdam in spring.
 Springtime is a very popular time to visit Amsterdam because of some very famous flowers that pop up and burst into bloom... yep, I'm talking about tulips.
-So absolutely if you want to see tulips in Amsterdam, you need to plan your visit to Amsterdam for March, April or May.
+So absolutely if you want to see tulips in Amsterdam, or you want to see some beautiful cherry blossom in Amsterdam then you need to plan your visit to Amsterdam for March, April or May.
 (And if you only want to know about how to see tulips in Amsterdam or the surrounding region, this is the post for you.)

 However, there are many other things to see and do in the spring in Amsterdam, so don't panic if you're a hay-fever sufferer or just not that interested in tulips (they're actually not Dutch originally anyway - they're Turkish!) and read on for some of the many other good reasons to visit Amsterdam in spring.
 (And you can find similar posts for things to do in the summer, the autumn/fall or the winter.)
 And if you haven't yet made up your mind about when to come, read this guide for the best times to visit Amsterdam depending on what you want to do and who you're travelling with.

 If you're still planning your trip, bookmark these posts so you can make your Amsterdam spring visit the very best: